 The NHS set out ten data security standards to address people, process and technology issues.
 Following advice from National Cyber Security Centre, this was designed to drive more cyber-conscious behaviours aimed at encouraging organisations to do the right things first and split out mandatory and best practice activities.

-The full 10 standards can be viewed here, notable highlights include:
+The full 10 standards include:

 Data Security Standard 6: Cyber-attacks against services are identified and resisted and NHS Digital Data Security Centre security advice is responded to.
 Action is taken immediately following a data breach or a near miss, with a report made to senior management within 12 hours of detection.